devonsuper/Overlap_sound_gen/README.md

 Notes:
   - a mel spectrogram is used because it represents sound on the mel scale--a scale that represents sound as humans hear it.
-  - In my imagination, the use case for this project would be an astronaut far from Earth or a diver deep in the ocean.
+  - In my imagination, the use case for this project would be for communication with an astronaut far from Earth or a diver deep in the ocean.